 Other WFS clients ( GeoMedia 015, and uDig) display the WFS data no matter what.
 We can set our own WFS service to 2D, but there must be other WFS services with 3D linear data where QGIS cannot display it correctly.

-#2 Updated by Even Rouault about 2 years ago
+#2 Updated by Even Rouault over 2 years ago

 - Priority changed from High to Low